NYS Policies and FAQ

 SEVERE WEATHER PROCEDURE

 If bad weather causes a rehearsal cancellation, a message will be posted on our web site and Facebook page.
-A message will be left on the office phone and cell phone and this information will be sent to Connecticut and Westchester News 12.
+A message will be left on the office phone and cell phone.
 Please remember that NYS members come from over two dozen different communities, some of which have more severe weather problems than others.
 If a rehearsal is not cancelled and you have concerns about your child’s safety in traveling to Norwalk, we urge you to use your best judgment.
 Such absences will not count as one of the two allowed absences of the concert period.
 Please submit an absence online if you decide not to send your child.